remicres/otbtf/tools/docker/README.md

 But if you just need to rebuild with different GUI or KEEP_SRC arguments, or may be a different branch of OTBTF, bazel cache may help you to rebuild everything except TF, even if docker cache was purged (after `docker system prune`).
 In order to recycle the cache, the bazel cmd (and env) has to be exactly the same, any change in [build-env-tf.sh](build-env-tf.sh) and `--build-arg` (if related to bazel env, cuda, mkl, xla...) may result in a complete new build, except if bazel is overwriting your variables with some --config flags.

-Start a cache - here with max 20GB but 15GB should be enough to save 3 TF builds (GPU, CPU and CPU-MKL):
+Start a cache - here with max 20GB but 12GB should be enough to save 2 TF builds (GPU, and CPU-MKL):
 ```bash
 mkdir -p $HOME/.cache/bazel-remote
 docker run --detach -u 1000:1000 -v $HOME/.cache/bazel-remote:/data -p 9090:8080 buchgr/bazel-remote-cache --max_size=20